-The honey must be local – the closer to your home, the better.
-The honey must also be raw honey (unheated) and it must be unfiltered (strained is fine).
+That's why honey consumed for allergies must also be raw honey (unheated) and it must be unfiltered (strained is fine).

 When a patient is treated with SLIT, allergen extract is placed under the tongue and then swallowed (or sometimes spat out after allowing some to be absorbed).

 SLIT has been used as an alternative to allergy shots for many years in Europe.
 And it has been proven to be at least somewhat effective.

 So if a particular plant causes you problems, and it’s not a plant that the bees gather nectar or pollen from, then eating local honey won’t help reduce any of your symptoms that are caused by that particular plant.

 But if you can reduce your allergy symptoms by any amount simply by eating a tasty treat, that’s a pretty sweet deal!

 You should be aware that some people have suffered severe, even life-threatening reactions from eating local honey containing pollen to which they were severely allergic.

 And it only makes sense that the more extreme your allergy symptoms, the greater the chance that you will have an adverse reaction to eating honey containing the allergens that cause your symptoms.

 If you decide to try using honey for allergies, it’s recommended that you begin with a very small quantity on a daily basis (probably less than half a teaspoon).

-Good luck!
-Maybe you’ll join the very large group of people who absolutely swear that honey is a valuable ally in the fight against allergies and hay fever.
+Perhaps you’ll join the very large group of people who absolutely swear that honey is a valuable ally in the fight against allergies and hay fever.